 While you are pregnant, you have a lot of time to think about everything, including your personal feelings about how you are going to breastfeed your baby.

 Here are some common concerns we have addressed with other expectant parents.
 Look them over and think about them.
-You may even want to discuss your particular concerns with one of our board-certified lactation consultants who can help provide guidance and reassurance.
+You may even want to discuss your particular concerns with one of our International Board-Certified Lactation Consultants, who can help provide guidance and reassurance.

 When choosing to breastfeed your baby, it is extremely important for the people around you to support you in your decision.
 This includes your doctor, nurses, employer, partner, other family members, and friends.
-If you are experiencing any discouragement from your support system, talk to a lactation consultant about it and how you can work through the problem.
+If you are experiencing any discouragement from your support system, talk to a lactation consultant about it and ask for advice on how you can work through the problem.

 Sometimes just talking about these concerns with someone else can help provide the clarity you are seeking.